Electrostasy/dots/README.md

 ### Flashing the image

-Flash u-boot to SPI flash and the image to eMMC storage using the latest version (at least 2025-03-07) of `rkdeveloptool`:
+Flash u-boot to SPI flash and the image to eMMC storage using `rkdeveloptool`:

 1. Enter MaskROM mode on the board by holding down the MaskROM and power buttons; after the status LED has been on for at least 3 seconds, the